-In 2010, researches noted Kyolic significantly lowered blood pressure in 50 people with uncontrolled BP who received either 960 mg of AGE per day or a placebo.
+Researches noted Kyolic significantly lowered blood pressure in 50 people with high hypertension who received either 960 mg of AGE per day or a placebo.
 The study lasted 3 months.
 On average, people had a 10 point reduction in systolic blood pressure (the top number) compared to those taking a placebo.

 No changes in blood pressure were seen in people whose systolic was less than 140 at the start of the study.
 In other words, aged garlic extract seemed to work best in people with systolic blood pressure greater than 140/90.